Strengthening automation software security in Industry 4.0 - Carlo Gavazzi Case Study

 “ … Unfortunately, there is no worldwide guideline for securing industrial or building automation systems,” explained Costantini.
 “So our approach was to scan the market to find someone who could support us in better understanding the problem, the consequences and the solution.
 Someone who has a worldwide viewpoint, in line with our global presence, that can bring us information from other countries, and a partner that has a solid reputation that is recognized worldwide.”

-Costantini said that another important benefit of working with UL was getting third-party review against IEC-62443 standards of the security status of Carlo Gavazzi products.
+Costantini said that another important benefit of working with UL Solutions was getting third-party review against ISA/IEC 62443 standards of the security status of Carlo Gavazzi products.

 He said, “Right now, the market we are involved in is not demanding specific certifications, but people who need to understand more are asking about our status in terms of cybersecurity.”